 Taking advantage of SoFLAT’s matte finish

 In terms of retaining the super matte finish, it’s important to use mediums and pastes that complement this sheen.
 Products such as:

 - Super Loaded Matte Medium

 - Color Pouring Medium Matte

-Lastly – that matte, matte finish – this is quite a unique finish.
+Lastly, that matte, matte finish – it’s quite a unique finish.
 There is a rating system in place for the sheen of an acrylic paint called the Glossmeter.
-Acrylics are measured in gloss units (or GU).
+Acrylics are measured in gloss units (GU).
 Typical Fluid acrylics measure between 8 – 99 GU, Heavy Body acrylics measure 13 – 100 GU.
 SoFLAT measures between 0.4 – 2.8 GU.
 WOW.
 These are about as flat a finish as you can get in an acrylic.
-This means that if they are mixed with another acrylic that is not as matte, that sheen will be affected.
-Also, with varnishing options limited for that level of matte finish, again it is worth trialling your finishing products before putting them on your final masterpiece.
-Also due to this matte finish, these paints are not being recommended for outdoor use at this time.
+The sheen will be affected if they are mixed with another acrylic that is not as matte.
+Also, with varnishing options limited for that level of matte finish, again it is worth trialing your finishing products before putting them on your final masterpiece.
+The matte finish doesn’t lend SoFlat paints to outdoor use.

-Give them a whirl, add a color or two into your repertoire or buy one of the available sets and try your hand at a super pop art style of painting!
+Give them a whirl, add a color or two to your repertoire or buy one of the available sets and try your hand at a super pop art painting style!

 ABOUT ARTIST SAMANTHA WILLIAMS-CHAPELSKY